 \section{Combined effect of long-range hopping ($t' \ne 0$ and $t'' \ne 0$)}

-Our calculations thus far suggest that the addition of $t'$ hopping promotes the AF metallic phases, composed of G-type and C-type states in diluted systems (see Fig.~\ref{fig07}).
-So, A-type AF metallic phase is missing from our phase diagrams.
+Our calculations thus far suggest that the addition of $t'$ hopping promotes the AF metallic phases, composed of G- and C-type AF states in diluted systems (see Fig.~\ref{fig07}).
+So, the A-type AF metallic phase is missing from our phase diagrams.
 Is it possible to stabilize metallicity in A-type AF phases in diluted systems?
-It is worth noting that the presence of $t''$ hopping stabilizes A-type AF phase in undiluted systems~\cite{Mandal}.
-We, therefore, examine the impact of third-nearest-neighbor hopping ($t''$) on the magnetotransport properties of the diluted systems in order to identify potential A-type AF metallic states.
+It is worth noting that the presence of $t''$ hopping stabilizes the A-type AF phase in undiluted systems~\cite{Mandal}.
+We, therefore, examine the impact of third-nearest-neighbor hopping on the magnetotransport properties of the diluted systems in order to identify potential A-type AF metallic states.
 The ground state $x$-$t'$ phase diagram for $t'' = 1$ for $U = 12$ is explored in Fig.~\ref{fig10}(a) with the goal to contrast the results with the $t'' = 0$ case.
-At $x \sim 0$ (i.e., for a nearly undiluted case), the G-type AF insulating phase changes to an A-type AF insulating phase at large $t'$ (for $t' >$ 0.75).
-As the dilution ($x$) increases in this large $t'$ regime, the A-type AF insulating phase transforms into an A-type AF metallic phase.
-This A-type AF metallic phase remains stable up to $x = 0.3$.
+At $x \sim 0$ (i.e., for a nearly undiluted case), the G-type AF insulating phase changes to an A-type AF insulating phase for large $t'$.
+As the dilution increases in this large $t'$ regime, the A-type AF insulating phase transforms into an A-type AF metallic phase.
+This A-type AF metallic phase remains stable up to $x \approx 0.3$.
 Therefore, a significant difference from the $t'' = 0$ situation is the total suppression of the C-type AF order and the emergence of the A-type AF phase in higher $t'$ values.

-In addition, due to the cooperative nature of $t$ and $t''$, the G-type AF ordered phase remains stable up to a comparatively larger value of $t'$ at $t'' = 1$ as opposed to $t''$ = 0 case.
-The G-type AF ordered region broadens and persists across a wider range of $t'$ values at $t''$ = 1.
-This also expands the metallic region associated with the G-type AF phase which now appears at small to moderate values of $t'$.
-As a result it spans a larger portion of the phase diagram than that of $t'' = 0$ scenario.
-To analyze the role of $U = 0$ in the metallicity of the A-type AF order we also plot $U$-resolved density of states for $x = 0.2$ (using $t' = 0.9$ and $t'' = 1$) at $T = 0.01$ in Fig.~\ref{fig10}(b).
-The $U$ resolved DOSs clearly show that the $U = 0$ sites are the primary contributors to the finite density of states at the Fermi level.
+In addition, due to the cooperative nature of $t$ and $t''$, the G-type AF ordered phase remains stable up to a comparatively larger value of $t'$ at $t'' = 1$ as opposed to the $t'' = 0$ case.
+The G-type AF ordered region broadens and persists across a wider range of $t'$ values at $t'' = 1$.
+This also expands the metallic region associated with the G-type AF phase, which now appears at small to moderate values of $t'$.
+As a result, it spans a larger portion of the phase diagram than that of the $t'' = 0$ scenario.
+To analyze the role of $U = 0$ in the metallicity of the A-type AF order we also plot $U$-resolved DOS for $x = 0.2$ (using $t' = 0.9$ and $t'' = 1$) at $T = 0.01$ in Fig.~\ref{fig10}(b).
+The $U$-resolved DOS clearly shows that the $U = 0$ sites are the primary contributors to the finite density of states at the Fermi level ($\omega = 0$).
 Thus, the $U = 0$ sites mainly assist the charge conduction, similar to the G- and C-type AF metallic phases.